 A quick way to make Homemade Oven Roasted Marshmallows?
 Yep, you bet.
 It is actually very simple, why have we not thought of this before?

 You can have a treat for all of those kids in minutes.
 Or have a campfire-type event with roasted marshmallows from the kitchen.
-How about movie night from the comfort of your cough with roasted marshmallows as your date night treat?
+How about movie night from the comfort of your couch with roasted marshmallows as your date night treat?

 If you love to roast marshmallows, this is totally for you.